maxwolf621/OauthUser/SecurityConfiguration.md

 ```

 ##  `AuthenticationManagerBuilder` and `AuthenticationManager`

 `AuthenticationManagerBuilder` is used to create an `AuthenticationManager` instance which is the main Spring Security interface for authenticating a user.

-> For example you can use AuthenticationManagerBuilder to build in-memory authentication, LDAP authentication, JDBC authentication, or add your custom authentication provider.
+For example we can use `AuthenticationManagerBuilder` to build in-memory authentication, LDAP authentication, JDBC authentication, or add your custom authentication provider.

-In the above's example, it’ve provided `customUserDetailsService` and a `passwordEncoder` to build the AuthenticationManager.
+In the above's example, it’ve provided `customUserDetailsService` and a `passwordEncoder` to build the `AuthenticationManager`.
-In short we need to use `AuthenticationManagerBuilder` to configure our `AuthenticationManager` for this Web Security implementation (from `WebSecurityConfigurerAdapter` interfacce)

 ```java
 //..
 @Override